gustaveroussy/sopa/docs/getting_started.md

 ## Snakemake setup

-To use the Snakemake pipeline, the installation process is slightly different, because you'll need the full repository.
+To use the Snakemake pipeline, the installation process is slightly different because you'll need the whole repository.

 1. Clone the `sopa` repository, and move to the root of the project:
 ```sh